508: Operation Double 007

 Bobbie Jo, get back here!

-Bobbie Jo is one of the three buxom lasses seen swimming in the water tank at the beginning of every episode of Petticoat Junction, which aired from 1963-1967.
+Bobbie Jo is one of the three buxom lasses seen swimming in the water tank at the beginning of every episode of the CBS sitcom Petticoat Junction, which aired from 1963-1967.
 (The other two are Billie Jo and Betty Jo.)
 The part of Bobbie Jo was played by Pat Woodell and later by Lori Saunders.

 Let me show you my Time-Life library.